uswitch/rvu-codetest/IN-OFFICE_EXTENSION.md

 + All discounts should be removed before VAT is applied
 + Discounts should be applied both when calculating a price from a consumption amount and when calculating a consumption amount from a price
 + We don't expect you to implement all types of discounts.
 Discounts are listed above in order of difficulty

+# Interviewer notes

++ The extension feature has been tagged "@wip".
+You can run only this feature using: cucumber --tags @wip